GiulioFede/Spatio-Temporal-3D-Reconstruction-from-Frame-Sequences-and-Feature-Points/README.md

 ## Dataset and config file

+Each experiment will be saved in its own folder whose destination will be indicated in the key `exp_dir`

 The config file is located in `src/towns`.
 In the key `dataset->params->ds_kwargs->path_to_db`, the path to the main folder containing the dataset must be included.
 The dataset itself must be organized as follows:
 ```
 .